Silveride14/Demo-Site/README.md

 # Weekend Escapism - Demo Site

 This project is a demo website designed to help users find weekend getaway destinations.
-It features interactive elements such as a dynamic gallery, filtering options, and detailed destination information.
+It features interactive elements such as a dynamic gallery, filtering options, detailed destination information, and an interactive map.

+This project is the product of the **Introduction to Web Development** course by [MadLab](https://www.madlab.org.uk/) and [ShiftClick](https://shiftclick.uk/).

 ---